paljsingh/impartus-downloader/README.md

   * Paging in the table.
   * Keep table header fixed when scrolling.
   * Smooth scrolling.
-  * Fix mouse wheel scroll work when cursor is on labels.
+  * Fix mouse wheel scroll when cursor is on labels.
   * Refresh issues.
   * Try Treeview for table contents.
 * Support downloading flipped lectures.